 Trinity College Old Library (Dublin, Ireland)

 Just like wine, books get better with age.
 Yes, the scent of new books is addicting, but have you ever held a first-edition book in your hand?
-It’s quite life-changing, just like this library, which is home to the 9th century gospel manuscript the Book of Kells.
-With 200,000 books in its shelves, Trinity College Old Library is a sight to behold.
+It’s quite life-changing, just like this library, which is home to the 9th-century gospel manuscript the Book of Kells.
+With 200,000 books on its shelves, Trinity College Old Library is a sight to behold.
 Some are even calling it a Harry Potter Library.

 Liyuan Library (Beijing, China)